zguesmi/PRENDICO/README.md

   </tr>
 </table>

 This document provides an overview of the project architecture and components.
+In addition, presentation slides are available at https://docs.google.com/presentation/d/1a1a2Ibf6whsyljMr2E5qtEDeD1yQ709n2UzVDbmQD9U.

 ## Short Description
 Our project enables fast post-disaster financial assistance via cryptocurrency, ensuring end-to-end privacy with zero knowledge proof.
 By focusing on scalability, digital and financial inclusion, we are leveraging web3 technologies to support those who have lost everything.